Mastodon Mastodon Mastodon Mastodon

 Advanced Verification Protocols and Data Access

-Before integration into the HIBP database, the dataset underwent rigorous verification procedures to ensure accuracy and reliability.
+Before integration into the HIBP database, the dataset underwent rigorous verification procedures.
 The verification process included practical testing of password reset capabilities across various services using email addresses from the discovered dataset, confirming the authenticity of the compromised credentials.

 Enterprise-Level Monitoring Capabilities